 This chart from the Impact tab demonstrates the correlation between content size and bot visits:

-Pages with less than 500 words have the worst crawl ratio and are often considered as low- quality pages.
+Pages with fewer than 500 words have the worst crawl ratio and are often considered low-quality pages.

-Titles are critical to giving both users and search bots a quick insight into the content of a result and its relevance to the keyword.
-High-quality titles on your web pages ensure a healthy crawl rate, indexation, and rankings.
+Titles are critical to giving users, search and AI bots a quick insight into the content and its relevance to the keyword.
+High-quality titles on your web pages ensure a healthy crawl rate, indexation and rankings.

 There are two major crawlability issues associated with the title tags: